 Wikipedia and Google looked like innocent serial killers

 Nathaniel White killed six women in New York in the early 90s.
-But he's not the Nathaniel White you'll see in a Google Images search of his name.
+But it is not Nathaniel White that you will see in the Google Images search by name.

 He is also not the man who for two years appeared in an image on the Wikipedia page and was described as a serial killer, along with descriptions of his victims, including a 14-year-old and many mothers.